 Section Policy Comments

 Part 3 - Urban Design Strategy

 2.10 Preamble

-City's civic image and economic potential and is create a compact and interconnected, pedestr ment.
-It plays an important role in the upgrading and maintenance of the s critical to the quality of life for its citizens.
-It is the intent of this Plan to rian oriented and transit-supportive community.
-The built environment es, both of which have to be designed to work harmoniously together.
-The both the public and private sectors.
+City's civic image and economic potential and is nent.
+It plays an important role in the upgrading and maintenance critical to the quality of life for its citizens.
+It is the intent of this Pian oriented and transit-supportive community.
+The built environ lan to